Health Savings Account

 Due to IRS regulations governing HSA plans, PPO Savings Plan members are not eligible to enroll in the Health Care Flexible Spending Account (FSA).
 If an employee currently has money in a Health Care FSA—either through themselves or through a spouse who has elected the PPO Savings Plan—that person must use all of the money in the account before enrolling in the PPO Savings Plan.

 If two Penn State employees are married and have elected FAMILY coverage under the PPO Savings Plan with an HSA, a Health Care Flexible Spending Account (FSA) cannot be opened under either employee's name.
+In addition, if you are the Penn State employee and your spouse is employed elsewhere and enrolled in a high-deductible health plan with an HSA, a Health Care Flexible Spending Account cannot be opened by either employee.
 The IRS does not permit use of a health care FSA when enrolled in an HSA.
-The Dependent Care FSA is available to either employee up to the IRS limits, however.
+However, the Dependent Care FSA is available to either employee up to the IRS limits.

 Paying for Medical Expenses with the HSA